-The Duquesne University Physician Assistant Studies Program is a five-year entry-level Master's degree program leading to a Master's in Physician Assistant Studies (MPAS) degree.
-Initially accredited in October 1993 by the Commission on Accreditation of Allied Health Programs (CAAHEP), the PA Program has been re-accredited by CAAHEP in 1996, and by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) in 1999 and 2003.
-The process of accreditation assures the public that the program meets or exceeds standards for quality education set forth by the ARC-PA.
+The Duquesne University Physician Assistant Studies Program was the first program in the nation to offer a five-year entry-level Master's degree program leading to a Master's in Physician Assistant Studies (MPAS) degree.
+Initially accredited in October 1993 by the Commission on Accreditation of Allied Health Programs (CAAHEP), the PA Program received initial accreditation from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) in 1999.

 At its September 2016 meeting, the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) placed the Duquesne University Physician Assistant Studies program sponsored by Duquesne University on Accreditation-Probation status.